samebrave/MyFabunotesApp/README.md

 # Fabunotes ✨

-This project is a modern note-taking application developed using Jetpack Compose and Kotlin, structured with the MVVM architecture, and integrated with the Groq AI API.
+This project is a modern note-taking application developed using Jetpack Compose and Kotlin, structured with the MVVM architecture, and integrated with DeepSeek AI by the Groq AI API.
 It provides a user-friendly interface that allows you to easily take and manage your notes.

 ## Features